marcomattolab/generate-code/README.md

 # 🛠️ Code Generator

-Un generatore automatico di struttura per progetti frontend e backend a partire da una configurazione JSON.
+An automatic structure generator for frontend and backend projects based on a JSON configuration.

-## 📁 Struttura del progetto
+## 📁 Project structure

 generate-code/\
 │